ananmaysuri/Skin-Disease-Detection-App/Models/melanoma-model/README.md

 and saved the model weight.
 The model trained is Effnet B5 and for reference Effnet B6 has also been trained.
 Pruning accuracy is 97-99, but since the pruned model is large (120 and 160 MB) we have used quantisation and the new accuracy is 93 percent.
 This is essential for deploying in app which does not support heavy models, but if possible the original model we can deploy later on Cloud Apps like AWS or Azure, to harness the original accuracy of the model.
-This model is in the Models-TFLite Folder.
+This model is in the app/assets/models/ Folder.

 # Model Used: